sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-sip-servers.rst

 SIP Servers Domain Name List option handler
 ===========================================
-This option handler adds a :class:`SIPServersDomainNameListOption
-<dhcpkit.ipv6.extensions.sip_servers.SIPServersDomainNameListOption>` to replies where appropriate.
-It contains a list
-of SIP server domain names that the client can use.
+This option handler adds a :class:`.SIPServersDomainNameListOption` to replies where appropriate.
+It contains a list of SIP server domain names that the client can use.

 An example configuration for this option: